Ilyass-shw/Ilyass-shw/README.md

 Hey there 👋

-I’m Ilyass, a passionate programmer and creative developer with a mathematical background.
-I have developed a strong interest in web technologies a long time ago and have been taking practicing frontend skills, in particular, for about a year now.
-I am now looking to expand my experience professionally and enjoy developing alongside new people.
+Competent programmer with a special passion for the web.
+Adept at producing quality code and always excited to learn and improve.
+Currently looking for a new place where to expand experience professionally and keep developing alongside beautiful people.

 Want to know more about me?
 [Check out my portfolio.](https://ilyassf.netlify.app)
 <br>